 At ~$165-$220 (on eBay) it's not a cheap torque wrench, particularly when compared to the lower-end click-type micrometer torque wrenches.
 There are a few reasons to choose a deflecting beam torque wrench over the micrometer style; apart from the dual-signal indicator mentioned above, you aren't reliant on a spring to maintain correct torque readings.
 Micrometer style torque wrenches use a coil spring to apply resistance, which can stretch over time - particularly if left unused or stored with a high torque setting still applied - and then give innacurate readings.
 The deflecting beam style torque wrenches have no tension applied when not actively being used, and thus you never need to worry about forgetting to return the torque setting to a safe-for-storage value.
 You can pick up a Kincrome MTW80F - a 3/8" micrometer torque wrench - for around $80, so there's a notable price difference.
 If you intend on keeping your torque wrench for many years we feel that the additional expense of a deflecting beam torque wrench is worth it, given that it's less likely to fall out of calibration over time.

 The Kincrome K8031 provides a torque range of 10 to 90 ft/lbs (or 10-120NM, if you prefer NM) and has a stated accuracy of 4%.
-If you need higher accuracy Warren & Brown make extremely nice deflecting beam torque wrenches (they actually invented them) with 2% accuracy, however 4% is likely sufficient for most home users and enthusiasts.
+If you need higher accuracy Warren & Brown make extremely nice deflecting beam torque wrenches (they actually invented them) with 2% accuracy (see here for prices), however 4% is likely sufficient for most home users and enthusiasts.
 The K8031's torque range is well suited for most automotive work - from head bolts to engine cover bolts and the like - and 3/8" square drive means that you're likely to find a set of sockets to suit most screws and bolts you encounter (e.g. 8mm-19mm) without too much difficulty.
 If you had to have only one torque wrench, 3/8" would probably be a good choice accordingly.

-Deflecting beam type torque wrenches can only measure torque in one direction - tightening - whereas some micrometer type torque wrenches can provide measurements both ways.
+Most deflecting beam type torque wrenches can only measure torque in one direction - tightening - whereas some micrometer type torque wrenches can provide measurements both ways.
 This isn't a significant disadvantage for most applications, though if you do have some left handed threads in your vehicle which need to be torqued to a specific value you may wish to consider another type unless you want to have multiple wrenches, or borrow one.

 Overall?
 We feel that the Kincrome K8031 provides good value for a quality torque wrench, and is well worth considering over an equivalent range micrometer type if you're intending on keeping it for a number of years.
 In our opinion every automotive enthusiast should have at least one torque wrench in their kit - particularly those who are just starting out and haven't developed a "feel" for how tight bolts should typically be - and this would be a good choice to start out with.
+Find one on eBay AU.